Six golden rules for chiropractors is an attempt to see things from our patients' perspectives.

 Therefore I feel that full information, involvement and an open, professional relationship with the doctor is essential to the success of the treatment.

 "With all of the stresses in a doctor’s rooms, they do get tempted to grumble about things themselves.
 Who better to complain to than someone who feels much the same way?

 But patients are paying for you to take care of their problems, not the reverse.

 Doctors should try to keep their personal gripes or frustrations to themselves as much as possible."

 "I have decided to change my chiropractor.
 At the last

-consultation he spent so much telling me about his holiday, that I
+consultation he spent so much time telling me about his holiday, that I

-wasn't interested in, and complaining how tired he was and then, before I
+was not interested in, and complaining how tired he was; and then, before I

 could say Jack Robinson, I was shooops out the door.
 He wasn't focused